Charley Chase: Later years and death

 In 1937, Chase began working at Columbia Pictures, where he spent the rest of his career starring in his own series of two-reel comedies, as well as producing and directing other Columbia comedies, including those of The Three Stooges, Andy Clyde, Smith and Dale, Walter Catlett, and Herman Bing.
-He directed the Stooges' classic Violent is the Word for Curly (1938); although he is often credited with writing the film's song "Swinging the Alphabet", the tune actually originates with 19th-century songwriter Septimus Winner.
+He directed the Stooges' classic Violent Is the Word for Curly (1938).
+He is often credited with writing the film's song "Swinging the Alphabet", However, the tune actually originates with 19th-century songwriter Septimus Winner.
 Recent research asserts that the Chase family's maid introduced the song to Chase and taught it to his daughters.
 Chase's own shorts at Columbia favored broader sight gags and more slapstick than his earlier, subtler work, although he does sing in two of the Columbias, The Grand Hooter and The Big Squirt (both 1937).
-Many of Chase's Columbia short subjects were strong enough to be remade in the 1940s with other comedians; Chase's The Heckler (1940) was remade with Shemp Howard as Mr. Noisy (1946) while The Nightshirt Bandit (1938) was remade with Andy Clyde as Go Chase Yourself (1948) and Pardon My Nightshirt (1956).

 Chase reportedly suffered from depression and alcoholism for most of his professional career, and his tumultuous lifestyle began to take a serious toll on his health.
 His hair had turned prematurely gray, and he dyed it jet-black for his Columbia comedies.
 Years later Hal Roach said "I never saw him drunk at the studio, and I never saw him sober outside of it."

-His younger brother, comedy writer-director James Parrott, had personal problems resulting from a drug treatment, and died in 1939.
+His younger brother, comedy writer-director James Parrott, had personal problems resulting from a drug treatment (his diet medications were actually addictive amphetamines) and died in 1939.
 Chase was devastated.
 He had refused to give his brother money to support his drug habit, and friends knew he felt responsible for Parrott's death.
 He coped with the loss by throwing himself into his work and by drinking more heavily than ever, despite doctors' warnings.
 The stress ultimately caught up with him; just over a year after his brother's death, Charley Chase died of a heart attack in Hollywood, California, on June 20, 1940.
-He is interred in the Forest Lawn Memorial Park Cemetery near his wife Bebe Elting in Glendale, California.
+He is interred in the Forest Lawn Memorial Park Cemetery near his wife Bebe Eltinge in Glendale, California.

 For his contribution to the motion picture industry, Charley Chase received a star on the Hollywood Walk of Fame at 6630 Hollywood Boulevard on February 8, 1960.